 As a condition for membership, AIMS race organizers must set up a booth at the race exclusively for AIMS officials.
 Usually, this booth is used to distribute free copies of Distance Running and to advertise upcoming races in the region or around the globe.
 Interestingly, some of the world's largest marathons -- including the New York and London marathons -- aren't AIMS members, presumably because they don't need the extra promotion.

-For more information about athletic organizations around the world, run over to the links on the next page.
+For more information about athletic organizations around the world, run over to the links below.